joaoclaudioone/terraform-workshop-v2/2-language_features/README.md

 ### count

 By default, a resource block configures one real infrastructure object.
-The `count` meta-argument accepts a whole number, and creates that many instances of the resource or module.
+The `count` meta-argument accepts a whole number and creates that many instances of the resource or module.
 Each instance has a distinct infrastructure object associated with it, and each is separately created, updated, or destroyed when the configuration is applied.

 ```hcl
 resource "aws_instance" "server" {